Full API Integration

 `POST /secure/users/`

 The partner must provide the required user details, including email, phone number, first name, last name, date of birth, and nationality.
-After the user is created, Sparados returns `userId`.
+After the user is created, Sparados returns `id`, which should be stored as `userId`.

 The partner then creates a card for this user using: